ranganathanlab/bmDCA/README.md

 This step is required to convert the MSA text file into numerical format.
 ```
-bmDCA_preprocess.sh [-rw] input_alignment.fasta
+bmDCA_preprocess.sh -i input_alignment.fasta -d output_directory -r
 ```

-If option `-r` is used, the input alignment in FASTA format will be converted to a numerical format used by the learning procedure.
-If option `-w` is used, re-weighting coefficients will be computed for each sequence in the alignment.
+If option `-r` is used, re-weighting coefficients will be computed for each sequence in the alignment.
 Note that this step may take a long time, as it is quadratic in the number of sequences of the alignment.
-Processed data are then found in the "Processed" folder.
+Processed data are then found in the 'ouput_directory' folder.

 ### 3. Run bmDCA to learn the model parameters